 Huge importance is placed on the teaching of reading at St Lawrence School.
-The children are taught in a variety of ways the skills and strategies needed to read with understanding for both enjoyment and information.
+The children are taught the skills and strategies needed to read with understanding, for both enjoyment and information.

 Our reading scheme books are all colour coded in line with the coloured book bands.

-The school is assisted by The Reading Support Group, a group of volunteers who focus on individuals in years 1-6 for a term, whom teachers feel would benefit from sustained regular 1:1 reading focus.
-The school also runs paired reading between years 1 and 5 and DEAR (Drop Everything And Read) time, where parents and carers stay in school and help to hear children read.
+The school is assisted by The Reading Support Group, a group of volunteers who focus on individuals in key stage one, whom teachers feel would benefit from a sustained and regular 1:1 reading focus.

 Phonics is taught daily through the phases of Letters and Sounds.
-In the Early Years Foundation Stage (Reception class) children are introduced to the initial sounds and diagraphs using the multi faceted Jolly Phonics approach.
-Children then work through the Phases of Letters and Sounds as appropriate in Reception and Years 1 and 2.
-All children in Year 1 take part in the Phonics Screening.
+In the Early Years Foundation Stage (Reception class).
+Our lessons are planned and delivered using a scheme called ‘Story Time Phonics.’
+This scheme introduces each sound through a high quality text.
+We have found that this approach has been very successful in instilling a love of story in the children during their phonic lessons.
+Children use this programme to work through the Phases of Letters and Sounds as appropriate in Reception and Years 1 and 2.
+Children in Year 1 take part in the Phonics Screening.

 Children have access to our newly refurbished library, from which they can borrow books to take home on a regular basis.
 All our class rooms are also equipped with well stocked book corners.
 In 2019 the school introduced the ‘accelerated reader’ programme in Key Stage 2.
 Most books in school are now assigned a reading difficulty level and children are regularly assessed to ascertain their current reading level.
 In this way staff and children can ensure that they are reading books at an appropriate level to secure progress.